ChrisDonovan307/ds1_nhanes/README.md

 Folders

 - The `data/` directory contains raw data, cleaned data, and other miscellany like FPED crosswalks to link USDA food codes to food groups.
 Raw data should be only `.xpt` files still warm from the CDC.
-We should also include cleaned datasets saved as `.csv` files.
+We should also include cleaned datasets saved as `.csv` files, along with a `.info` file that contains provenance and metadata for datasets in each folder.
 - `notebooks/` should have `.ipynb` files and contain the main workflow for the project.
 - `ds1_nhanes/` is the package directory which will contain modules with functions to use throughout the project.
 - The `outputs/` folder should contain graphs and tables ready to throw into Overleaf.
 - The `tests/` folder will contain unit testing for project functions and deployment.
+- The `.git/` folder is used to manage version control.
+There is generally no need to edit it directly.
-- Folders should have a `.info` file with provenance for the files contained therein.
+- Folders should have a `.info` file with provenance for the files contained therein, particularly for modified datasets.

 Loose Files

 - The `.gitignore` file tells git what not to track.
 - The `requirements.txt` file is a log of all the libraries that are used in the project.
+- The `README.md` is a markdown that produces the html version shown on the repo.

 ## Reproduction